deathlesz/habit-tracker/docs/architecture.md

     - The application layer validates data and makes a request to the storage;
     - The storage retrieves information about successful/unsuccessful saving of new instance;
     - The application layer receives the information and passes it to application layer;
-    - The presentation layer layer navigates user to `Main` screen and displays message about how saving was made.
+    - The presentation layer navigates user to `Main` screen and displays message about how saving was made.
 - Description of the data flow for viewing habit details:
     - Pre-requisites: The `Edit` screen appears.
     - Flow: